Asymptotic error distribution for the Riemann approximation of integrals driven by fractional Brownian motion: Introduction

-for a given class of appropriate random processes $h$, and where the nature of the integral with respect to $w$ (It\^o, Young, etc.) depends on the features of $w$.
-When the sequence $(X^n_k)$ is build from the increments of a fractional Brownian motion, this type of problems has received some important contributions in recent years, see e.g. \cite{liu-tindel} and the references therein.
+for a given class of appropriate random processes $h$, and where the nature of the integral with respect to $w$ (It\^o, Young, etc.) is chosen according to the features of $w$.
+When the sequence $(X^n_k)$ is built from the increments of a fractional Brownian motion, this type of questions has received some important contributions in recent years, see e.g. \cite{liu-tindel} and the references therein.
 We also mention \cite{hu2016rate}, which was actually our main inspiration for this step.

-\item \textit{\underline{Step 2}: expanding \`a la Taylor}.
-To reduce our problem to weight a limit theorem (step 1), our integrand $u$ needs to be `controlled' by the increments of the integrator $B$, in the sense that there is a process $h$ and a remainder $r$ such that $u_t=u_s+h_s(B_t-B_s)+r_{s,t}$, with $\int_s^tr_{s,l}dB_l$ verifying an appropriate decay rate.
-These types of Taylor-like expansions can be considered as a generalization in the smooth case of the notion of controlled paths studied in the rough path theory.
+\item \textit{\underline{Step 2}: Taylor expansion}.
+To perform Step 1, we assume that our integrand $u$ is `controlled' by the increments of the integrator $B$, in the sense that there is a process $h$ and a remainder $r$ such that $u_t=u_s+h_s(B_t-B_s)+r_{s,t}$ for any $t\geq s$.
+These types of Taylor-like expansions are strongly related with the notion of controlled paths studied in the rough path theory, see \cite{gubinelli2004controlling}.
 We will characterize precisely the set of such processes below. \end{itemize}

-To be able to be more precise on the results obtained in this paper, we must introduce a set of mathematical objects: